Nick Fortes Preview, Player Props: Marlins vs. Padres

 Nick Fortes At The Plate

-- Fortes has six doubles, five home runs and 13 walks while hitting .219.
+- Fortes is hitting .216 with six doubles, five home runs and 13 walks.

+- Fortes has picked up a hit in 40 of 79 games this season, with multiple hits 11 times.

-- In 6.4% of his games this season, he has hit a long ball, and 1.9% of his trips to the plate.
+- Looking at the 79 games he has played this season, he's went deep in five of them (6.3%), and in 1.9% of his trips to the dish.

-- Fortes has driven in a run in 19 games this season (24.4%), including two games with multiple runs batted in.
+- In 19 games this season (24.1%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- In 22 of 78 games this year, he has scored, including multiple runs once.
+- In 22 of 79 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.